hoiast/marvelmind.js/README.md

 **Javascript Library for Marvelmind GPS**

-Marlvelmind.js includes two small Javascript classes for receiving and parsing data from Marvelmind mobile beacon by USB/serial port.
+_**Marlvelmind.js**_ includes two small Javascript classes for receiving and parsing data from Marvelmind mobile beacon by USB/serial port.

-This code is divided in two sections - a **CLIENT** utility class and a **SERVER** utility class.
-Both classes parse data using [bufferpack](https://www.npmjs.com/package/bufferpack) and [Marvelmind Instructions](https://marvelmind.com/pics/marvelmind_interfaces.pdf) (v7.00) and apply a similar approach to read incoming data, but differ significantly on how data is received and parsed.
+This code is divided in two sections - a **CLIENT** and a **SERVER** utility classes.
+Both classes parse data using [bufferpack](https://www.npmjs.com/package/bufferpack) and [Marvelmind Instructions](https://marvelmind.com/pics/marvelmind_interfaces.pdf) (v7.00).
+They apply a similar approach to read incoming data, but differ significantly on how data is received and parsed.

-The client library is built upon [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API), an experimental technology which, up to this date, is only supported by Chromium Based Browsers (Google Chrome, Edge, Opera, ...).
+The client class is built upon [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API), an experimental technology which, up to this date, is only supported by Chromium Based Browsers (Google Chrome, Edge, Opera, ...).
 A custom parser is implemented.

 The server version of this code uses a serial port library, [serialport](https://www.npmjs.com/package/serialport), to acquire data stream and parse it with [parser-delimiter](https://serialport.io/docs/api-parser-delimiter).